 Radiation Therapy for Nonmelanoma Skin Cancer

-Radiation therapy involves the use of X-rays to destroy cancer cells.
-This procedure requires 15 to 30 visits to a facility for treatment with special X-ray equipment.
-The skin cancer is destroyed gradually.
+Radiation therapy is used to destroy cancer cells.
+This procedure may require 15 to 30 visits to a facility with special equipment.
 Radiation therapy may be used in combination with other types of therapy to treat aggressive or recurrent skin cancer.

 What To Expect After Treatment